-After keeping interest rates low throughout the first two years of the COVID-19 pandemic, the Federal Reserve announced a rate hike of one-quarter of a percentage point on March 16.
-It also signaled a plan for up to six more increases of a similar size before year's end.
+After keeping interest rates low throughout the first two years of the COVID-19 pandemic, the Federal Reserve announced its third rate hike this year, raising rates by three-quarters of a percentage point on June 15.
+That follows increases in May and March, which together totaled another three-quarters of a point, and the Fed has signaled plans for additional increases before the year's end.

 Read More about What a Fed Rate Hike Means for Borrowers, Savers and Home Buyers In New Mexico